 Throughout this period, the company complained to her supervisors, contacted her repeatedly, and, as written in a 1962 Washington Post story, she "[lived] the while with insinuations that she was a bureaucratic nitpicker, unreasonable — even, she said, stupid."
 Kelsey's determined stance was vindicated eight months after the company's initial filing when evidence from Europe showed that thalidomide was the cause of severe birth defects including children born with missing limbs or flipper-like limbs, malformations of the heart, and deafness and blindness.
 In Germany alone, between 5,000 and 7,000 children were affected, of which only 40% survived, and thousands of cases emerged in other countries.
 In the US, fewer than 100 babies were born with thalidomide-related birth defects; the drug was never licensed in the US due to Kelsey's efforts however a small number of pregnant women were exposed to it through samples provided to doctors from the drug company.

 After news of the thalidomide disaster broke, there was huge public outcry for better drug testing and the U.S. Congress unanimously passed the Kefauver Harris Amendment in 1962 to strengthen drug regulations and gave the FDA enforcement authority.
-Kelsey was selected to help write the rules governing clinical trials — rules that have since been adopted throughout the industrialized world — and then oversee their enforcement as the chief of the FDA's Division of New Drugs.
+Kelsey was selected to help write the rules governing clinical trials — rules that have since been adopted throughout the industrialized world — and then oversee their enforcement as the director of the FDA's Investigational Drug Branch.

 On August 7, 1962, Kelsey became the second woman ever to receive the country's highest civilian honor when President John F. Kennedy awarded her the President's Award for Distinguished Federal Civilian Service.
 Kelsey's far-reaching impact on science and drug testing was described by Harvard historian Daniel Carpenter as follows: "She had a huge effect on the science that we all take for granted today...
 She and the F.D.A. had a huge role in determining the terms and sequence of what is now modern clinical science."